-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PS4, PS5

 Developed by Bluepoint Games, this PlayStation exclusive is a remake of a PS2 title from 2005.
-Developers remade Shadow of the Colossus from the ground up, retaining the same gameplay as the original aside from a new control mechanism.
-The objective of the game is as the title suggests, to defeat a colossus.
+Developers remade Shadow of the Colossus from the ground up, retaining the same gameplay but adding a new control mechanism.
+The objective of the game is as the title suggests–to defeat a colossus.
 The process is repeated over the course of the game with colossi located in different areas throughout the map, from remote locations to cliffs and within ancient structures.
-It’s an incredibly fun third-person title to check out!
+It’s an incredibly unique title that shouldn’t be missed.

 #41 Devil May Cry Series